SUBSCRIBE TO OUR FREE NEWSLETTER

 Greenpeace radiation monitoring team conduct seaweed testing along the Fukushima coastline.

-Nearly five years later and I'm in Japan on-board the Rainbow Warrior - this time with the famously anti-nuclear former Prime Minister of Japan, Mr. Naoto Kan.
-It's truly an honour and privilege to hear him describe the first hours and days of the accident in March 2011, as well as show him the research that we are carrying out.
-As we sailed within 2km of the nuclear plant the feelings are both profound and surreal.
-From the deck we've seen steel tanks holding hundreds of thousands of tons of contaminated water; the four reactors now shielded behind temporary structures in an effort to contain some of the radioactive material from being released into the atmosphere; and inside the reactors themselves lie hundreds of tons of molten reactor fuel for which there are no credible plans to deal with.
+Nearly five years later, I'm in Japan on board the Rainbow Warrior - this time with the famously anti-nuclear former Prime Minister of Japan, Mr. Naoto Kan.
+It's truly an honor and privilege to hear him describe the first hours and days of the accident in March 2011 and show him the research we are carrying out.
+The feelings were profound and surreal as we sailed within 2km of the nuclear plant.
+From the deck, we've seen steel tanks holding hundreds of thousands of tons of contaminated water; the four reactors now shielded behind temporary structures to contain some of the radioactive material from being released into the atmosphere; and inside the reactors, themselves lie hundreds of tons of molten reactor fuel for which there are no credible plans to deal with.

 The Fukushima Daiichi nuclear plant as seen from Greenpeace ship, Rainbow Warrior.

 But there's another reason the Rainbow Warrior is here.
-A Greenpeace Japan research vessel is conducting underwater marine radiation surveys within a 20km radius of the Fukushima Daiichi plant, with the Rainbow Warrior acting as campaign ship.
-As with the radioactive contamination near my home in Scotland, Greenpeace is aiming to further the understanding of the impacts and future threats from nuclear power and in particular the Fukushima Daiichi nuclear accident.
+A Greenpeace Japan research vessel is conducting underwater marine radiation surveys within a 20km radius of the Fukushima Daiichi plant, with the Rainbow Warrior acting as a campaign ship.
+As with the radioactive contamination near my home in Scotland, Greenpeace aims to further the understanding of the impacts and future threats from nuclear power, particularly the Fukushima Daiichi nuclear accident.

-For Mr Naoto Kan, who was Japan's leader when the disaster hit, this voyage is as much personal as it is political.
-In the years since 2011 he has spoken out publicly against the nuclear industry, standing alongside millions of Japanese people opposed to nuclear power - a far cry from the current "tone-deaf" Abe administration, which is desperately trying to save a nuclear industry in crisis.
-Opposed by the majority of citizens, and beset by enormous technical, financial and legal obstacles, it's an effort that I believe is doomed to failure.
+For Mr Naoto Kan, Japan's leader, when the disaster hit, this voyage was as personal as it was political.
+In the years since 2011, he has spoken out publicly against the nuclear industry, standing alongside millions of Japanese people opposed to nuclear power - a far cry from the current "tone-deaf" Abe administration, which is desperately trying to save a nuclear industry in crisis.
+Opposed by the majority of citizens and beset by enormous technical, financial, and legal obstacles, it's an effort that I believe is doomed to failure.

 Naoto Kan, former Prime Minister of Japan on board Rainbow Warrior.